Picture Style Selection

 You can add a new style based on presets such as [Portrait] or [Landscape] or a Picture Style file, then adjust it as needed ().
 Shots taken with a style you have not customized yet will have the same characteristics as the default [Auto] setting.

 Icons on the Picture Style selection screen represent [Strength], [Fineness], and [Threshold] for [Sharpness] as well as [Contrast] and other parameters.
 The numbers indicate the values for these settings specified for the respective Picture Style.

 |Filter effect (Monochrome)|

 |Toning effect (Monochrome)|

-- For movie recording, “*, *” is indicated for the [Fineness] and [Threshold] parameters of [Sharpness].
-[Fineness] and [Threshold] cannot be set for movie recording.
+- For movie recording, * is indicated for both [Fineness] and [Threshold] parameters of [Sharpness].
+[Fineness] and [Threshold] are not applied to movies.